-Form Teachers are responsible for a pupil's progress pastorally and are responsible for assessment of a pupil's progress in areas other than attainment, e.g. in their wider development or social needs.
-They will report their concerns to their Head of Year.
+All Teachers are responsible for a pupil's progress pastorally and are responsible for assessment of a pupil's progress in areas other than attainment, e.g. in their wider development or social needs.
+They will report their concerns to the SENDCO.

-The pupil's individual Specialist Learning Support Teacher is responsible for assessing his/her progress in his/her Learning Support lessons.
+The pupil's individual Specialist Learning Support Teacher is responsible for assessing his/her progress in his/her Learning Support lessons and communicating with the appropriate class/subject teachers.